uwspstar/20-Day-Challenge-List/Python/DataType/List.md

 # List
 - https://www.w3schools.com/python/python_lists.asp

-Sure!
-Here is an explanation of how Python lists work behind the scenes in both English and Chinese, line by line:
+## how Python lists work behind the scenes:

----

-**English:**

 - A Python list is a dynamic array.
 - Python lists are implemented as arrays of pointers to the objects.